JC3/semver/semver.md

 and pre-release identifiers in that order (Build metadata does not figure into precedence).
 Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.
-Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.
+An omitted patch number is equivalent to 0.
+Example: 1.0.0 < 2.0.0 <
+2.1 < 2.1.1.
 When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version.
 Example: 1.0.0-alpha < 1.0.0.
 Precedence for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right